Judge resentencing ex-officer Mohamed Noor is asked to choose between prison time or his release

-A judge scheduled to resentence former Minneapolis police officer Mohamed Noor on Thursday morning for fatally shooting Justine Ruszczyk Damond will be asked to pick between two disparate requests — more time in prison or release from incarceration.
+Former Minneapolis police officer Mohamed Noor received a new sentence of 4 3/4 years, the maximum allowed, on Thursday for his manslaughter conviction after the state's high court overturned the more serious murder conviction for the 2017 shooting of an Australian woman who had called to report a possible crime.

-Noor, who turned 36 Wednesday, is being resentenced at 9 a.m. on a lower count — second-degree manslaughter — after the Minnesota Supreme Court ruled in September to overturn his third-degree murder conviction.
-The decision vacated a prison term of 12 1/2 years Noor was already serving on the murder count.
+Noor, who turned 36 Wednesday, was resentenced by Judge Kathryn Quaintance on second-degree manslaughter because the Minnesota Supreme Court set aside his third-degree murder conviction last month.
+The decision vacated a prison term of 12 1/2 years Noor was already serving on the murder count for shooting Justine Ruszczyk Damond.

+Quaintance said she wasn't surprised Noor has been a model prisoner, but he had fired his gun across the nose of his partner, endangering a bicyclist and others in the neighborhood on a summer evening.

+"These factors of endangering the public make your crime of manslaughter appropriate for a high end sentence," she said.

 Second-degree manslaughter is punishable by up to 10 years in prison, but state sentencing guidelines recommend a term between about 3 1/3 and 4 3/4 years in prison for defendants with no criminal history, such as Noor.
 The presumptive term is four years, according to the guidelines.